microsoft/malmo/scripts/python-wheel/README.md

 You can also run the mission from Jupyter.
 Simply create a Python3 notebook and add `from malmo.run_mission import run; run()` to the notebook and execute it.

+To start coding you could try `import malmo; help(malmo)`.
+The MalmoPython sub-module (`import malmo.MalmoPython`) is the native library used by all the Malmo Python examples.

 To de-install delete the MalmoPlatform directory (and it’s contents) and do a `pip3 uninstall malmo`.